beckym223/manual_work/E6_long_edited.md

 yesteryear?
 Our health system, warts and all?
 The air pollution?
 The civil-rights situa- tion?
 The fear of nuclear war?
 These are
-23Between 1970 and 1989, average hours of work
-per worker went down by 7 percent, air pollution went down significantly, and the crime rate came close to doubling (Baily et al., 1993).
-Of course, these data are also problematic (see Scott Boggess and John Bound,  1993).

 ### ---Economics-1994-0-20.txt---
 not just idle intellectual curiosities.
 They